-The tournament competitor and Lake of the Ozarks guide eventually graduated to fishing with baitcasting equipment and larger lures and started catching bigger bass, but also less fish.
+The tournament competitor and Lake of the Ozarks guide eventually graduated to fishing with baitcasting equipment and larger lures and started catching bigger bass but also less fish.
 While fishing tournaments in Tennessee in 2000, Wilson won an event with four quality bass, but he noticed the second-place finisher had caught three limits of bass that day.
-Wilson recalled he never caught three limits of bass even when he was practicing so he asked the fellow who finished second what he was using.
+Wilson recalled he never caught three limits of bass even when practicing, so he asked the fellow who finished second what he was using.
 He showed Wilson his combination of a 1/16-ounce Buckeye Spot Remover jighead and a small finesse worm.

 Four years later, Wilson was struggling to catch bass on Lake of the Ozarks one day when he decided to try the finesse tactic he discovered in Tennessee and proceeded to catch 20 keeper bass.
 He matched a 1/8-ounce Buckeye Spot Remover jighead with a green pumpkin Zoom Finesse Worm that he could fish on the bottom or swim it for suspended fish.

 Wilson starts in the morning fishing brush piles around the shallower private residential docks, but as the sun gets higher in the sky, he moves to the larger community or marina docks that produce more shade.
-These docks sit over 25 to 50 feet of water but bass will be suspended 2 to 6 feet deep under the dock’s floatation.
-So Wilson keys on the shady side of the docks, boat wells or the corners which serve as ambush points for bass.
+These docks sit over 25 to 50 feet of water, but bass will be suspended 2 to 6 feet deep under the dock’s floatation.
+So Wilson keys on the shady side of the docks, boat wells, or corners serve as ambush points for bass.

 Wilson starts his presentation by pitching his shaky head worm to a shady spot of the dock and letting it fall only 2 to 6 feet deep before reeling it in to make another pitch.
-“You catch more fish in a day’s time because you are making more presentations (than someone who fishes the worm 20 feet deep),” Wilson says.
-He suggests you can fish the worm deeper and catch bigger bass, but you will catch less fish.
+“You catch more fish in a day because you are making more presentations (than someone who fishes the worm 20 feet deep),” Wilson says.
+He suggests you can fish the worm deeper and catch bigger bass, but you will catch fewer fish.

 “It’s not a hard technique to learn,” Wilson says.
 “I do it on guide trips all the time.
 It’s a great technique if you want to take your kid fishing or teach somebody how to catch fish.”

 Wilson suggests it is hard to predict what size fish you will catch with his finesse technique.
-“You might pitch in there and catch an 8-inch Kentucky (spotted bass) then you might pitch in there and catch a 4-pounder,” he says.
-“You get a lot of bites and you catch a lot of fish but you also catch some quality fish that will really surprise you.”
+“You might pitch in there and catch an 8-inch Kentucky (spotted bass), then you might pitch in there and catch a 4-pounder,” he says.
+“You get a lot of bites, and you catch a lot of fish, but you also catch some quality fish that will surprise you.”